 “I’m able to customize it with the language that already exists in our church,” he reports.
 “I was then able to give each [volunteer] team leader a church email address, and I can partition the system off by area of service.
 They each have access to their area of the system, enabling ministry to decentralize.
 Our volunteers have taken on many of the roles I was trying to do myself.”

-Once Church Community Builder was in place and customized to align with Bethlehem’s culture and processes, Bishop immediately began seeing a shift in the operational effectiveness of the church.
+Once Church Software was in place and customized to align with Bethlehem’s culture and processes, Bishop immediately began seeing a shift in the operational effectiveness of the church.
 With easy access to a broad range of information, leaders are now empowered to more efficiently lead and minister to their respective teams of volunteers.
 As a result, Bishop reports there is decreased turnover and increased commitment.